History of Lyon: Operation and integration within the empire

-Lugdunum, Imperial City
+Imperial city

 Due to its strategic position and its political influence, Lugdunum was involved in some major events during antiquity.
 It was also visited by many emperors.

 Augustus visited it three times between 39 and 8 BC.
 He ordered a highway improvement of Roman Gaul and gave considerable importance to the city by installing the imperial mint in 15 BC in order to finance his campaigns in Germania.
 In 12 BC, the Sanctuary of the Three Gauls was inaugurated.

 Caligula passed by once, in 39-40 AD with Ptolemy of Mauretania, his cousin.
 This event was celebrated with magnificent performances held in their honor.

 Claudius was born in Lyon in 10 BC and returned there regularly, especially during his conquest of Britain between 43 and 47 AD.
 In addition to several archaeological traces of his Passages, his speech supporting the entry of Gauls in the Senate, which was transcribed on the Lyon Tablet, was preserved.

 Under Nero, in 64 AD, the Romans of Lyon supported the victims of the Great Fire of Rome by sending the sum of four million sesterces.
 The following year, they were themselves victims of another fire, and Nero sent the same amount to rebuild the city.
 This fire, known only by a text by Seneca, has never been corroborated by archaeological evidence of a fire.

 In 68, the legatus of Gallia Lugdunensis, Vindex, revolted against the power of Nero, with a part of Gaul.
 During this conflict, the people of Vienne besieged Lyon, but had to leave the battlefield after Vindex's defeat.
 However, Galba, the new and brief emperor, punished the people of Lugdunum for supporting Nero.
 But, in the political upheavals during the Year of the Four Emperors, Lugdunum found favor with another emperor, Vitellius, who chastised the people of Vienne.

 Christianization

 Christianity was brought to Lugdunum by the Greeks from Asia Minor who had settled there in large numbers.
 In AD 177 the Christian community sent a letter to their co-religionists in Asia Minor, giving the names of 48 of their number who had suffered martyrdom in the Croix-Rousse amphitheatre, among them St Pothinus, first Bishop of Lyon.
 A vault located at the Museum of Early Christianity is presented by the ecclesiastical authorities as the jail of Saint Pothin The church was, however, to recover quickly, and St. Irenaeus, the successor of Pothinus, wrote works of such length and depth that he could be considered the fourth great Christian theologian (see St. Paul of Tarsus, St. John the Apostle, St. Ignatius of Antioch).
 In the 5th century this intellectual tradition was maintained by another son of Lugdunum, Sidonius Apollinaris.

-Since 2015 the [Museum of Early Christianity - L'Antiquaille - ECCLY] is open to the public.